-Boutique Bed and Breakfast style accommodation can also be found in the neighbouring farmland with the following options within an easy 15 minute drive.
+Boutique Bed and Breakfast style accommodation can also be found in the neighboring farmland with the following options within an easy 15-minute drive.

 As well as the walking tracks around the Hunua Falls there are many more hiking and tramping options in the Hunua Ranges.
 For more information on where to go in the Hunua Ranges see here, or take a look below for our top picks.

 Wairoa Loop Track